 Josephus called Sepphoris “the ornament of all Galilee.”
-Herod Antipas chose this site in 4 BC. as the capital of his government.
+Herod Antipas chose this site in 4 BC as the capital of his government.
 He most likely built the theater as well.
-Josephus said Sepphoris was the largest city in Galilee and an exceptionally strong fortress at the time of the First Revolt in 66 AD.
+Josephus said Sepphoris was the largest city in Galilee and an exceptionally strong fortress at the time of the First Revolt in AD 66.
 The people of Sepphoris supported Vespasian in the Jewish Revolt, surrendering to the Romans and thus preventing the destruction of the city (WarIII.2.4).
 They even minted coins in honor of Vespasian as the “peace maker.”

 This aerial view gives an interesting perspective of the archaeological work.
-Modern archaeologists typically excavate in squares (approximately 5 meters on each side), leaving the sides (balks) as a vertical record of the excavations.
+Modern archaeologists typically excavate in squares (approximately 15 ft [5 m] on each side), leaving the sides (balks) as a vertical record of the excavations.
 Some archaeologists remove the balks after they have served their purpose; others choose to leave them indefinitely.
 Sepphoris was first excavated by L. Waterman of Michigan University in 1931.
 In 1983, J. F. Strange of the University of South Florida began a survey of buildings, cisterns, and burial systems.
 A joint team from Duke University, North Carolina, and The Hebrew University began work in 1985.

 Sepphoris was rebuilt and fortified after Galilee came under the rule of Herod Antipas.
-He made Sepphoris his capital until he built Tiberias in 19 A.D.
+He made Sepphoris his capital until he built Tiberias in AD 19.
 Some scholars believe that Joseph and Jesus may have helped in the reconstruction of Sepphoris.
-Since Herod Antipas rebuilt the city about 4 B.C., and since stone is the main building craft of the area, Joseph, living in the nearby Nazareth, was probably a builder in stone as well as wood.
+Since Herod Antipas rebuilt the city about 4 BC, and since stone is the main building craft of the area, Joseph, living in the nearby Nazareth, was probably a builder in stone as well as wood.
 Sepphoris was about an hour’s walk from Nazareth.
-This colonnaded street was built in the Roman period and was one of the main streets of city.
+This colonnaded street was built in the Roman period and was one of the main streets of the city.

 Sepphoris (The Bible and Interpretation) Excellent article by James F. Strange that synthesizes the historical and archaeological data relating to Sepphoris.
 Paints a picture of Sepphoris as it was in the first century AD.